Saeed Naqvi: Career

 Saeed Naqvi started his journalist career as Staff Reporter with The Statesman, Delhi in 1964, later he became editor of the Sunday Magazine.
 During this period, in spring of '68, when The Beatles visited India, he along with fellow photographer, Raghu Rai filed new reports and photographs for newspapers.
+He stayed in the Maharishi Mahesh Yogi's ashram as a disciple to capture the story of The Beatles stay in Ashram, Rishikesh, Himalaya.
+He reported from the inside about the life and living of John Lennon, George Harrison, Paul McCartney and Ringo Starr.

 As editor and producer, of WORLD REPORT, a weekly foreign affairs show on Doordarshan (the national network) called Worldview India, apart from a prime time international news and features series entitled It's A Small World (1997–1999) for Star TV.
-From 1986–1997 WORLD REPORT produced an international affairs series entitled World Report for Doordarshan, featuring interviews with major world leaders.
+From 1986 to 1997 WORLD REPORT produced an international affairs series entitled World Report for Doordarshan, featuring interviews with major world leaders.

 Thereafter it produced a series of programmes entitled Hamara Bharat (Our India) on India's syncretic culture.
 Saeed has been Editor, Foreign Editor, Foreign Correspondent for major Indian dailies – The Indian Express, The Statesman and written for a range of publications like New York Times, The Sunday Times, The Guardian, Washington Post, Boston Globe and others.